uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.Language**
 ^^^^^^^^^^^^^^^^^^^
-Language is a system in uAdmin used to check and modify the settings of a language.
+Language is a system in uAdmin used to add and modify the settings of a language.

 Syntax: